Steve Urkel was the man. I’m not even kidding. He was coolness personified, and I’ll explain why.

 Family Matters is a family situational comedy (sitcom) that premiered in 1989, starring Reginald VelJohnson.
 You may know Reginald as the on-duty cop from Die Hard.
 He plays the Dad.

-Initially, the idea was to have a blue-collar Cosby Show.
+The idea at first was to have a blue-collar Cosby Show.
 It was to showcase a family, the Winslows, surviving each other’s antics while learning valuable life lessons along the way.

 The first 12 episodes of the show were solid.
 Although I noticed the drama element was much stronger than the comedy.